Unbounded Differentially Private Quantile and Maximum Estimation: Improved analysis for Sparse Vector Technique

 This proof then easily applies to $\lap$ as well.
 The proof for $\gum$ will differ though as we no longer have similar closeness of PDF properties, but can instead utilize our closed form expressions.
-This will actually allow for a slightly improved characterization that we also utilize in Section~\ref{sec:add_subtract}.

 \begin{lemma} For a stream of queries $\{f_i\}$ with sensitivity $\Delta$, threshold $T$ and neighboring data sets $x,x'$, if we run Algorithm~\ref{algo:lapAT} with $\gum$ noise with $\diffp_1 = \diffp_2$, then for any outcome $\{\bot^{k-1},\top\}$ we have